JAndrassy/Regulator/README.md

 * SusCalib.ino - at 9 am sends 'calibration disable' for 3 hours

 ### Special
-* ConsumptionMeter.ino - take data from secondary Fronius Smart Meter measuring this heaters consumption.
+* ConsumptionMeter.ino - take data from secondary Fronius Smart Meter measuring this heater's consumption.
 Value is only logged to csv for evaluation (charts in Calc).
 It is an alternative to WemoInsight.ino.
 * WemoInsight.ino - web service request to Belkin WiFi switch used as system's reference Watt-meter.
 Value is only logged to csv for evaluation (charts in Calc).
 It is an alternative to ConsumptionMeter.ino.
 * Balboa.ino - defers hot tub heating if overall household consumption exceeds PV inverter's limit